jack0596cn/PakTest/README.md

 # PakTest

-1.Package BP or Map to .Pak file
+1.Package BP or Map to .Pak file\n
-2.Download .pak from remote fileserver
+2.Download .pak from remote fileserver\n
 3.apply .pak to game